 In addition to their friendly smiles, Hesburger employees can be identified by their stylish uniforms.
 Recycled materials, sustainable manufacturing methods and new apparel industry innovations were used in the uniform line introduced in 2018.
-Because we want to be responsible and use the previous uniforms to the end of their service life, the new uniforms will be gradually introduced at restaurants.
+Because we want to be responsible and use the previous uniforms to the end of their service life, the new uniforms are being introduced at restaurants gradually.

-Restaurant uniforms are subjected to a lot of wear and tear - they need to be durable, comfortable, stylish and safe.
+Restaurant uniforms are subjected to a lot of wear and tear, so they need to be durable, comfortable, stylish and safe.
 The environmental-friendliness of uniforms is also just as important.
-Because we have thousands of employees, the impact of each uniform manufactured using environmentally-friendly methods is multiplied a thousandfold.
+Because we have thousands of employees, the impact of each uniform made using environmentally friendly methods is multiplied a thousandfold.

-Did you know that the cotton used in the average t-shirt requires 2,700 litres of fresh water to produce?
-Instead of using new cotton fabric, Hesburger's t-shirts are made using clean, otherwise worthless textile waste from the textile industry.
-Textile waste is collected, re-fiberised and made into new t-shirts.
+Did you know that growing the cotton used for the average t-shirt requires 2,700 litres of fresh water?
+Instead of using new cotton fabric, Hesburger t-shirts and thermal jackets are made using clean, otherwise worthless textile waste from the textile industry.
+The textile waste is collected, re-fibred and made into new clothing.